Categories of Fractions Revisited: Categories of fractions

 Functoriality follows by very similar reasoning.
-Given a pair of composable roofs together with their composition as in definition~(\ref{compo}), it holds that \beqn F(\widetilde{f})F(w_1)=F(\widetilde{w})F(f_2) \eeqn so that we get \beqn F(\widetilde{w})^{-1}F(\widetilde{f})=F(f_2)F(w_1)^{-1} \eeqn Applying first the functor and composing the roofs afterwards yields \beqn \left(F(w_2)^{-1}F(f_2)\right)\circ\left(F(w_1)^{-1}F(f_1)\right) \eeqn while for the other direction we end up with $F(\widetilde{w}w_2)^{-1}F(\widetilde{f}f_1)$, which coincides with~(\ref{comproofs}) by~(\ref{commu}) and functoriality of $F$. \end{proof}
+Given a pair of composable roofs together with their composition as in definition~\ref{compo}, it holds that \beqn F(\widetilde{f})F(w_1)=F(\widetilde{w})F(f_2) \eeqn so that we get \beqn F(\widetilde{w})^{-1}F(\widetilde{f})=F(f_2)F(w_1)^{-1} \eeqn Applying first the functor and composing the roofs afterwards yields \beqn \left(F(w_2)^{-1}F(f_2)\right)\circ\left(F(w_1)^{-1}F(f_1)\right) \eeqn while for the other direction we end up with $F(\widetilde{w}w_2)^{-1}F(\widetilde{f}f_1)$, which coincides with~(\ref{comproofs}) by~(\ref{commu}) and functoriality of $F$. \end{proof}

-If $\mathcal{W}\subseteq\mathcal{C}$ satisfies (L0) (which is self-dual) and additionally the conditions (R1) and (R2), which are defined to be the duals of (L1) and (L2), then we say that $\mathcal{W}$ allows a \ind{calculus of right fractions}, and of course also the dual theorem holds.
-If all five of the (L?) and (R?) conditions hold, we say that $\mathcal{W}$ admits a \textbf{calculus of left and right fractions}.
+If $\mathcal{W}\subseteq\mathcal{C}$ satisfies~\ref{L0} (which is self-dual) and additionally the conditions (R1) and (R2), which are defined to be the category-theoretic duals of~\ref{L1} and~\ref{L2}, then we say that $\mathcal{W}$ allows a \ind{calculus of right fractions}.
+In this case, the dual theorem holds: $\mathcal{C}[\mathcal{W}^{-1}]$ can be described in terms of equivalence classes of roofs $(w,f)$ which now represent right fractions $fw^{-1}$.
+If all five of the (L$\ast$) and (R$\ast$) conditions hold, we say that $\mathcal{W}$ admits a \textbf{calculus of left and right fractions}.